dalyIsaac/Whim/README.md

 dotnet tool run xstyler --recursive --d . --config ./.xamlstylerrc
 ```

+Tests have not been written for all of Whim's code, but they are encouraged.
+Tests have not been written for UI code-behind files, as I committed to xUnit before I realized that Windows App SDK isn't easily compatible with xUnit.
+I'm open to suggestions on how to test UI code-behind files.

 ### Visual Studio

 Visual Studio 2022 is the easiest way to get started with working on Whim.
 Check the following: